-The MOF, the STA and the General Administration of Customs promulgated the Notice on Relevant Policies for Deepening Value Added Tax Reform on March 20, 2019, which provides that the value-added tax rate of 16% in manufacturing and other industries is reduced to 13%, the value-added tax rate of 10% in transportation and other industries is reduced to 9%, and the value-added tax rate in value-added telecommunication service and other industries stays at 6% from April 1, 2019.
-We are subject to value-added tax for goods sold mainly at a rate of 13% depending on their categories in different periods in 2020, 2021 and 2022.
-Our advertising revenues (value-added tax included) are subject to culture business construction fee at a rate of 3% in the first half year of 2019, which was reduced to 1.5% since July 1, 2019, valid until December 31, 2024.
+The Ministry of Finance, the State Tax Administration and the General Administration of Customs promulgated the Notice on Relevant Policies for Deepening Value-added Tax Reform on March 20, 2019, which provides that the value-added tax rate of 16% in manufacturing and other industries is reduced to 13%, the value-added tax rate of 10% in transportation and other industries is reduced to 9%, and the value-added tax rate in value-added telecommunication service and other industries stays at 6% from April 1, 2019.
+We are subject to value-added tax for goods sold mainly at a rate of 13% depending on their categories in different periods in 2022, 2023 and 2024.
+Our advertising revenues (value-added tax included) are subject to culture business construction fee at a rate of 3% in the first half year of 2019, which was reduced to 1.5% since July 1, 2019, valid until December 31, 2027.
 The cultural business construction fees were exempted for the fiscal years of 2020 and 2021 as part of the measures taken by the government to ease the negative impact from COVID-19 pandemic.
 We are also subject to surcharges on value-added tax withheld for non-trade foreign exchange payments.
-However, it is uncertain whether the value-added tax rate will be raised or any of the abovementioned tax treatments will be altered in the future, which could have a material adverse effect on our financial condition and results of operations.
+However, it is uncertain whether the value-added tax rate will be raised or any of the above-mentioned tax treatments will be altered in the future, which could have a material adverse effect on our financial condition and results of operations.
 If we fail to comply with these regulations, we may be subject to sanctions including corrective orders, imposition of fines and confiscation of illegal gains.